Our homes are often our most significant financial assets, as well as our greatest source of debt.

 Another eligibility criterion for mortgage protection insurance includes having a minimum level of cover for specific benefit types (e.g. at least $100,000 for a death or terminal illness benefit).
 Keep in mind this may change between lenders.

 Your mortgage protection insurance may be tied to your home loan, but some lenders keep it separate.
-The difference for borrowers is that should you refinance or make other loan changes down the track, you may need to go through some additional paperwork to keep your mortgage protection insurance.
+The difference for borrowers is that should you refinance or make other loan changes down the track, you may need to go through some additional paperwork to keep your mortgage protection insurance depending on the terms and conditions of your policy.

 If your lender offers mortgage protection separately from the mortgage, you typically don’t need to worry about it even when refinancing.

-You can get mortgage protection insurance if you’re self-employed, but there may be stricter criteria in place.
-For example, you may need to provide proof of a regular income for one or two years prior to your home loan application, compared to the past three or six months required for other employees.
+You can get mortgage protection insurance if you’re self-employed, but there may be additional criteria that will need to be met.
+For example, you may need to provide proof of a regular income for one or two years prior to your home loan application, compared to the past three or six months required for other employment types.